coder/coder/docs/cli/scaletest_create-workspaces.md

 | ----------- | ------------------------------------------------ |
 | Environment | <code>$CODER_SCALETEST_NO_WAIT_FOR_AGENTS</code> |

-Do not wait for agents to start before marking<br/>the test as succeeded.
-This can be useful if you<br/>are running the test against a template that does<br/>not start the agent quickly.
+Do not wait for agents to start before marking the test as succeeded.
+This can be useful if you are running the test against a template that does not start the agent quickly.

 ### --output